Orwell Astronomical Society (Ipswich)

 Theme: Moon, Jupiter and Saturn.

 Pre-planned astronomical events in the UK are often plagued with inclement weather.
-Just occasionally something strange can happen to the climate and a sequence of five consecutive evenings with cloudless skies can occur!
+However, occasionally a strange meteorological phenomenon can occasionally happen, providing five consecutive evenings with cloudless skies!
 Fortuitously, in this case the five clear evenings coincided with OASI's 1992 Open Weekend, 10-12 April, plus the two preceding days.

 We advertised the Open Weekend in the What's On columns of the local press, local libraries and on BBC Radio Suffolk.
 On the preceding Thursday morning the BBC broadcast a 25 minute interview with me, David Payne and Pete Richards that had been recorded at the Observatory a fortnight before.
 The publicity achieved its objective and approximately 150 people visited the Observatory during the three evenings of the Open Weekend.

 Although skies were cloudless during the Open Weekend, it was hazy and only the Moon and Jupiter could be well seen.
-The limiting magnitude was as poor as 2.0 on occasions.
+The limiting magnitude was as poor as 2.0 (naked eye) on occasion.

 Roy Gooding